 One hotel, in Hiroshima, had a chapel with the Christian cross for the wedding ceremony.
 Although there are Christian Japanese, most Japanese religious beliefs are based on Shinto or Buddhism…or both.
 Probably the room sometimes does have meaning for a Christian Japanese couple, but for others, it is just a trendy style in the marriage process.

 Japanese wedding receptions, when done in Japan, tend to be only about two or three hours long.
-It can be a jam packed event with lights, karaoke, food, dress changes and entertainment… all within that two or so hours.
+It can be a jam-packed event with lights, karaoke, food, dress changes and entertainment… all within that two or so hours.
 The wedding reception can be in the day or in the evening.
 At the end of each wedding reception, the hotel then strips the tables and décor and is ready to go do another wedding reception within an hour, or less, of the first wedding reception.
-In this way, the hotel can have a number of wedding receptions in the same room on the same day.
-Of course this time frame usually does not apply when Japanese Canadian weddings take place here in Canada.
+In this way, the hotel can have a number of wedding reception in the same room on the same day.
+Of course, this time frame usually does not apply when Japanese Canadian weddings take place here in Canada.

 One thing that was great fun at some of the Taiwan weddings where I have provided DJ services is the tendency to have the married couple, sometimes with the bridal party, perform for the guests.
-As a Vancouver DJ who has experienced many weddings, I find this quite enjoyable.
-Take a look at the dance routine one Taiwanese couple performed for their guests where I had the honor of DJ-ing.
+As a DJ who has experienced many weddings, I find this quite enjoyable.
+Take a look at the dance routine one Taiwanese couple performed for their guests where I had the honour of DJ-ing.
 Taiwanese performance.